 A marker may not be installed in memory of those who caused the crash who were intoxicated or under the influence of a controlled substance themselves.
 Though their loss of life is tragic, he or she is not eligible due to their having committed a crime, thus not meeting the intent of the Drunk Driving Victim (David’s Law) program.

-Applicants having questions regarding this program or the application may contact the Missouri Department of Transportation’s, Traffic & Highway Safety Division, at 1–800-800-2358.
+Applicants having questions regarding this program or the application may contact the Missouri Department of Transportation at 1-888-275-6636 and ask for the Traffic and Highway Safety Division.